-Title: Assistant Professor; Coordinator, Cultural Resources Management M.A.
+Title: Associate Professor; Coordinator, Cultural Resources Management M.A.
 Program

 Concentration:Biological Anthropology, bioarchaeology, human skeletal biology, forensic anthropology, narrative interpretations of gender and identity; ancient Near East, eastern Mediterranean, Arabian gulf

 Education: Ph.D., University of Pennsylvania 2008; B.A., Pomona College 2000

 To put it simply, I am a bioarchaeologist.
 My research focuses on ancient Near Eastern, Gulf, and eastern Mediterranean cultures, which I have cultivated through fieldwork in Turkey, Cyprus, Israel, and Crete.
 I have also worked on collections at the British Museum, University College London and, most recently, the Hearst Museum of Anthropology and the Badè Museum of Biblical Archaeology.

 To put it less simply, I am a broadly trained anthropologist whose research draws from biological anthropology, archaeology, and social theory, thus bridging the anthropological subfields.
 I use human skeletal remains, archaeological contexts, and ancient texts to explore embodied personhood in all of its iterations --gender, sex, age, class, kin relations, religion, etc. I interpret these personhoods by means of fictive osteobiographical narratives, which are framed in terms of a life course model.

 - ANTH 342: Organization of Societies

 - Benjamin W. Porter and Alexis T. Boutin, editors.
 Remembering and Commemorating the Dead: Recent Contributions in Bioarchaeology and Mortuary Analysis from the Ancient Near East.
 University of Colorado Press.